IBM/SalesEnablement-test-repo/docs/Part 1/01 Introduction.md

 - **IBM:** <a href="https://yourlearning.ibm.com/activity/PLAN-4E64FE2FDBF0" target="_blank">https://yourlearning.ibm.com/activity/PLAN-4E64FE2FDBF0</a>
 - **Business Partners:** <a href="https://learn.ibm.com/course/view.php?id=11419" target="_blank">https://learn.ibm.com/course/view.php?id=11419</a>

 This demonstration environment has multiple purposes.
 First, it is meant to educate Sales and Technical Sales on (PowerVS) and to hone seller skills to perform PowerVS demonstrations.
-Additionally, the IBM Technology Zone (TechZone) environment, this demonstration guide, and associated click-thru demos and videos can be re-used to perform client demonstrations.
+Additionally, the IBM Technology Zone (TechZone) environment, this demonstration guide and associated click-thru demos can be re-used to perform client demonstrations.

 The primary goal of this Level 3 is to focus on the Infrastructure as a Service (IaaS) capability of PowerVS and not on the operating systems supported by the offering: AIX, IBM i, and Linux, nor the Power hardware.
 Below is an overview of this 10 Part demonstration guide: